-Copeland Risk Managed Dividend Growth Fund and Copeland SMID Cap Dividend Growth Fund may also invest in securities of foreign issuers and emerging markets securities.
-Those investments are described above under "Foreign Securities" and "Emerging Markets Securities."
+The Copeland Dividend Growth Fund and SMID Cap Dividend Growth Fund may also invest in emerging markets securities.
+Those investments are described above under "Emerging Markets Securities."

-Illiquid and Restricted Securities
+Illiquid and Restricted Securities (All Funds)

 Each Fund may invest up to 15% of its net assets in illiquid securities.
 Illiquid securities include securities subject to contractual or legal restrictions on resale (e.g., because they have not been registered under the Securities Act and securities that are otherwise not readily marketable (e.g., because trading in the security is suspended or because market makers do not exist or will not entertain bids or offers).
 Securities that have not been registered under the Securities Act are referred to as private placements or restricted securities and are purchased directly from the issuer or in the secondary market.
 Foreign securities that are freely tradable in their principal markets are not considered to be illiquid.